-4 Serious Symptoms Of Wheat Allergy In Babies/Infants
+4 Worrisome Symptoms Of Wheat Allergy In Babies/Infants

-When transitioning your baby from breast milk to their first solid feeding, you must be cautious about the food you give them.
-If you are considering introducing them to cereals such as wheat, you should be aware of the symptoms of wheat allergy in babies to detect any reactions and stop feeding it at the earliest.
+When transitioning your baby from breast milk to solid foods, you must be cautious about allergic reactions.
+If you are considering introducing them to cereals such as wheat, you should be aware of the symptoms of wheat allergy in babies to protect your baby’s health.
+If you detect any reactions in your baby, stop feeding it at the earliest.

 Read this post to learn more about the causes of wheat allergy in babies, the most common symptoms, and how to manage wheat allergy in infants.